-A delicious potato galette recipe, with goat cheese and caramelized onions, cooked up to crispy goodness in a skillet.
+A delicious goat cheese and caramelized onion potato galette, cooked up to crispy goodness in a skillet.

 For this dish, the potatoes are thinly sliced (I used a mandolin, but you don’t need one to make this dish), layered in a frying pan with goat cheese and caramelized onions, and baked until crispy on outside and soft and buttery on the inside.
 You’ll want to be sure to salt each layer to bring out the best flavour in the potatoes.
 Salt and potatoes belong together!
 I like to finish with a sprinkling of Maldon salt, just for good measure.

-- 5 - 6 large Klondike Rose™ potatoes (no need to peel)
+- 6 large red-skinned potatoes no need to peel unless you prefer

 - 1 Tbsp. olive oil